How to clean kitchen cabinets – 7 easy steps for a hygienic finish

 How often should you clean your kitchen cabinets?

 Similar to the answer of how often you should clean your oven and how often you should vacuum the frequency with which you clean your kitchen cabinets will depend on how often you cook and use your cupboards.
-We would recommend performing a few routine maintenance tasks to keep your kitchen cabinets clean for longer periods of time.
+We would recommend performing a few routine maintenance tasks to keep your kitchen cabinets clean for longer periods.

 Cleaning up spills as soon as they happen is the best preventative measure to keep your kitchen cabinets spotless.
 Cabinets near the cooktop or range hood should be degreased once a month.
 Dusting the top and front of cabinets twice a month with a soft cloth will prevent a build-up that proves tougher to tackle later down the line.